ccbrown/cloud-snitch/aws/README.md

 Create a Stripe account with two products: one for the individual plan and one for the team plan.
 The products should be associated with features granting the "individual-features" and "team-features" entitlements respectively.
 If you don't intend to charge for the service, you can use Stripe's test mode or assign $0.00 prices to the products.
 If your price should be based on the number of active AWS accounts the team is using, add a "use_account_quantity" metadata key with a value of "true" to the price.

+Lastly, you'll need an AWS account to deploy to. **It's strongly recommended that you use a new AWS account with no other resources in it.**

 ### Configuring the Environment

 Modify bin/aws.ts to configure an environment with all the required parameters.